Tutorial: Set up automated threat responses in Azure Sentinel

 To run a playbook on-demand:

-In the Cases page, select a case and click on View full details.
+In the incidents page, select an incident and click on View full details.

 In the Alerts tab, click on the alert you want to run the playbook on, and scroll all the way to the right and click View playbooks and select a playbook to run from the list of available playbooks on the subscription.